Husein Mujić: Biography

-He was born in 1918 in Orahovica Gornja near Gračanica.
+Mujić was born in 1918 in Orahovica Gornja near Gračanica.
 He completed Osman-kaptan Madrasa in Gračanica and Behram-Bey's Madrasa in Tuzla.
 While studying in Tuzla, he also completed his hifz (memorization) under the hafiz Ahmed Redžebašić in 1936.
-In 1980 he completed his studies in Arabic language and literature at the Faculty of Philology of the University of Belgrade.
+In 1980, he completed his studies in Arabic language and literature at the Faculty of Philology of the University of Belgrade.

-He worked in the Islamic community since 1938, first as an imam and religious teacher in Zvornik, then in Zelinja Srednja near Gradačac, then in Gračanica.
+Mujić worked in the Islamic community since 1938, first as an imam and religious teacher in Zvornik, then in Zelinja Srednja near Gradačac, then in Gračanica.
 In 1960, he was elected chief imam of the region of Tuzla, and 15 years later he became the mufti of that region.
-From that position he was elected Grand Mufti, and the menšura was handed over to him, according to his wish, on December 11, 1987, in Belgrade's Bajrakli Mosque.
+From that position he was elected Grand Mufti, and the menšura was handed over to him, according to his wish, on 11 December 1987, in Belgrade's Bajrakli Mosque.

-Pressured by events in the Islamic Community, he resigned from the position of Grand Mufti after two years, at the end of 1989.
+Pressured by events in the Islamic Community, Mujić resigned from the position of Grand Mufti after two years, at the end of 1989.
 He was a regular member of both the republican and federal bodies of the Islamic Community, an active participant in the People's Front and the Socialist Alliance.
 Also, for several years he was president of the Association of Ilmija and for three years editor-in-chief of Preporod, the then journal of this association.